You are here

 About the webinar

 Online video read-alouds by picturebook creators are an underutilised resource in primary ELT.
-This webinar will present a set of criteria for the selection of quality asynchronous picturebook video read-alouds which includes an analysis of the different video production approaches used and their affordances for PELT purposes.
+This webinar presents a set of criteria for the selection of quality asynchronous picturebook video read-alouds which includes an analysis of the different video production approaches used and their affordances for PELT purposes.
 We will also present a framework that can be used for designing materials around picturebooks for e-learning.

-12 July 2021
+Recorded on 12 July 2021

 About the speakers

 Gail Ellis has been working with picturebooks since 1989.
 Her publications include Tell it Again!, Teaching children how to learn, and Teaching English to Pre-Primary Children.
 Gail’s interests include children’s rights, picturebooks in primary ELT, young learner ELT management and inclusive practices.

 Tatia Gruenbaum taught EFL, EAP and ESP at a number of Higher and Further Education institutions in London and is now an English lecturer at the Avans University of Applied Sciences in Breda (NL) and a PhD candidate at the UCL Institute of Education.
 She holds an MA TESOL from the IoE and her PhD research centres on the use of picturebooks as a tool in pre-service primary teacher education in the Netherlands.